hneth/riskyr/README.md

 #### Summary

-To obtain a quick overview of key parameter values, we ask for the `summary` of our `hustosis` scenario:
+To obtain a quick overview of key parameter values, we ask for the `summary` of `hustosis`:

 ``` r
 summary(hustosis)  # summarizes key parameter values: